Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states

 for $R \subset \mathfrak{a}^*$, the \emph{set of restricted roots} of $\mathfrak{g}_\mathbb{R}$.
 The space $\mathfrak{g}_{\alpha}$, for each $\alpha$, is the eigenspace for the \emph{restricted} root $\alpha \in \mathfrak{a}^*$.
 Unlike in the complex case, $\mathfrak{a}\neq \mathfrak{g}_0$ in general.
 The dimension of $\mathfrak{a}$ is called the \emph{real rank} of $\mathfrak{g}_\mathbb{R}$, denoted by $\mathrm{rk}_\mathbb{R}(\mathfrak{g}_\mathbb{R})$.

-Among all the real forms of a complex semisimple Lie algebra, there are two specific one we will be interested in: the \textit{split real form} and the \emph{compact form}.
+Among all real forms of a complex semisimple Lie algebra, there are two specific ones we will be interested in: the \textit{split real form} and the \emph{compact form}.
 We start by describing the compact form.

 \begin{definition} A real form $\mathfrak{g}_\mathbb{R}$ of $\mathfrak{g}_\mathbb{C}$ is called a \emph{compact form} if $K_\mathbb{R}$ is negative definite on $\mathfrak{g}_\mathbb{R}$. \end{definition}